:max_bytes(150000):strip_icc():format(webp)/Monetary-Wedding-Gift-Getty-Images-bbe6fe7b1fc147378e2228b4fb482b2b.jpg)

-To ensure you don't rub any family members or friends the wrong way with your financial request, we outlined the best, most tactful ways to go about asking for money for wedding presents.
-Follow our tips to stay on the right side of the etiquette line and get what you really want.
+So, to ensure you don't rub any family members or friends the wrong way with your financial proposition, we outlined the best, most tactful ways to go about making this request.
+Ahead, here's how to ask for cash for your wedding, including expert tips you should keep in mind to stay on the right side of the etiquette line and get what you really want.

 Can You Ask for Money on a Wedding Invitation?